 10.2 Evaluation Results

 Representative Costs.
 Table 3 summarizes the main cost metrics and functionality/security attributes of our scheme, compared to related ones, for the above parameters.
-(See also Table 2 for asymptotic costs, and Table 1 for additional functional/security attributes).
+(See also Table 1 for additional functional/security attributes and Table 2 for asymptotic costs,).